satyy/Spring-Cloud-Zookeeper-App/README.md

 # Spring-Cloud-Zookeeper-Sample
-- Useful in externalizing properties from the application in case of microservices.
+- Externalize configurations from application in microservice.
 - Use of Spring Cloud Zookeeper to bind application properties from zNodes present in Zookeeper.
-- Auto Refresh of properties in the running Application on making any change of property value in the Zookeeper (No need for manually calling actuator's - refresh endpoint)
+- Auto Refresh (update) of properties in the running Application on making any change of property value in the Zookeeper (No need for manually calling actuator's - refresh endpoint)

 Pre-requisite: